miracle2k/py-androidbuild/README.rst

         project.clean()

+If you need to build multiple versions of your app, you need to use different package names:

+    ...
+    project.build(package_name='com.foo.app.donate', version_code=5)
+    project.build(package_name='com.foo.app.free', version_code=5)

+Note in the previous example how you can also manage your version numbers outside of the ``AndroidManifest.xml`` file.

 Rather than relying on the default project layout that ``AndroidProject`` assumes, you can also use a more low-level API::